 After making your comprehensive list, prioritize, from 1 to N, your top strengths.
-Your top three to five should be the ones that you are focusing on in your search to create your internship.
+Your top three to five should be the ones you focus on in your search to create your internship.

 2. RESEARCH FULL-TIME POSITION DESCRIPTIONS

-Note…do not look for internship postings.
-When you are finished with your cover letter in the next step, you want to offer more than a typical intern would, so you want to ensure you are positioning yourself as someone who can contribute value, hit the ground running as the metaphor goes.
+Note… DO NOT look for internship postings.
+When you are finished with your cover letter in the next step, you want to offer more than a typical intern does.
+Ensure you position yourself as someone who can contribute value, hit the ground running as the metaphor goes.

-You may have to type in a variety of titles until you find the job position that best matches your skills and what organizations are hiring on.
+You may have to type in a variety of titles until you find the job position best matching your skills and what organizations are hiring on.

 3. WRITE YOUR COVER LETTER TEMPLATE

 Your skills research is complete.
-Now, write a cover page template that highlights your strengths, skills, and the value you will bring the prospective organization.
-Leave blank a paragraph where you will include specific and tailored language based on your research about prospective organizations you’ll perform in Step 4.
+Now, write a cover page template highlighting the strengths, skills, and value you will bring the prospective organization.
+Leave blank, a paragraph, where you will include specific, tailored language based on your research about the prospective organization you’ll perform in Step 4.
 You’ll tailor your cover letter in step 5.

 A template will save you time in the long run.
 A template will make you a more effective communicator, as you will always have your best messaging and narrative to share.
-And a template allows you to test words and phrases to see what is and isn’t working as well as you would prefer.
+And a template allows you to test words and phrases to see what are working and what aren’t working to open doors.